Information on vaccine development and registration

 Vaccines contain substances, or agents, that stimulate the body’s immunity.
 There are different types of vaccines.
 Some vaccines contain weakened or killed versions of certain viruses, bacteria, or their parts.
 Other vaccines contain a messenger (meaning that it merely holds information about the virus and is not the virus itself, so it cannot cause the disease or make it worse if you already have it).
 When a person is given the vaccine, the body’s immune system makes antibodies.
 When a person is exposed to the real infectious virus or bacteria, their immune system remembers it and activates the specific antibodies that it had made before, thus killing the virus or bacteria and not getting sick.

-Currently, the first three Covid-19 vaccines have been registered in the European Union: The Comirnaty vaccine manufactured by Pfizer-BioNTech, a vaccine manufactured by Moderna, and a vaccine developed by AstraZeneca and the University of Oxford.
+Currently, the first four Covid-19 vaccines have been registered in the European Union: The Comirnaty vaccine manufactured by Pfizer-BioNTech, a vaccine manufactured by Moderna, Covid-19 Vaccine Janssen, and a vaccine developed by AstraZeneca and the University of Oxford.

 Vaccine quality, safety, and effectiveness is evaluated by the European Medicines Agency (EMA).
 If the vaccine meets all the requirements of the EMA, the agency recommends it to be registered and the European Commission issues a marketing authorisation that is valid in all EU and EEA countries.
 Consequently, the vaccine can be delivered to all EU countries at once, including Latvia.
 This process guarantees that all European Union countries, including Latvia, receive high-quality, safe, and effective vaccines against Covid-19 at the same time.